lushanya-bit/Operating-Systems-CW/Week2.md

 ![Pipes and Redirection Evidence](images/week2/Pipes.png)

 ## Named Pipes
-Named pipes provide a mechanism that allows processes that are unrelated to communicate [1].
+Named pipes provide a mechanism that allows processes that are unrelated to communicate.
 The screenshot below will show the creation and use of a named pipe to allow communication between two terminal sessions.
 One process writes the data into the FIFO while the other process reads from it in real-time, confirming real-time communication between unrelated processes.

 **Commands Used**
 mkfifo mypipe